 Claims for injury or damage

 You could be liable if your dog causes injury to a person or damage to property.
 You are particularly at risk if the incident arose as a result of negligence on your part or if your dog had behaved in a similar manner on a previous occasion.
-You will be asked to provide details of previous incidents and to provide the veterinary records for your dog.
+If your dog’s dangerously out of control, you will be asked to provide details of previous incidents and to provide the veterinary records for your dog.
 These claims can be very expensive to defend if you do not have insurance.
 We recommend all our clients to take out third party liability insurance.

 Ella caused quite a serious injury to a young child but no-one saw what happened.
 By adducing expert evidence the court were persuaded that the injury had been caused accidentally and not as the result of a deliberate dog attack.
 Ella is now subject to conditions that she is kept on a lead and muzzle whenever she is in a public place.